 The Epicenter currently hosts CYC’s Monterey chapter.
-Meeting are the first and third Wednesday of each month from 5:45 pm – 7:15 pm.
+Meetings are the second and fourth Thursday of each month from 5:00 pm – 7:00 pm.

 Located at 20 Maple Street Salinas CA 93901